It took me a long time to see cooking and baking as my art.

 As a child, my grandmother and my mom were my two big influences for cooking and baking.
 Everything they made followed a recipe or a certain method and was served just so, typically with the same side dishes.
 I came to love those meals that were like a warm friend you could rely on.
 You knew just how it was going to taste and make you feel.
 There is something so comforting about those foods (literally why they are called comfort foods) but that way of eating also prevented me from being adventurous with foods for a long time.

-I can remember almost all of my first ethnic foods vividly – Hibachi with my family while on vacation after some fellow salesmen had dragged my dad to one and he loved it; Chinese in a mall food court with my cousin at age 16; Indian food with my now husband after months of pleading with me to try it (by far my favorite cuisine now); Sushi I was brave enough to try from a co-worker’s lunch.
+I can remember almost all of my first foods from other cultures vividly – Hibachi with my family while on vacation after some fellow salesmen had dragged my dad to one and he loved it; Chinese in a mall food court with my cousin at age 16; Indian food with my now husband after months of pleading with me to try it (by far my favorite cuisine now); Sushi I was brave enough to try from a co-worker’s lunch.
 Now, you are just as likely to find me in the kitchen trying to replicate a bibimbap I had at a Korean BBQ as you are to find me making my grandma’s oatmeal cookies from memory.